United States sanctions against Iran: Iran reactions

-Khamenei had previously banned engaging in any dialogues or negotiations with the United States, especially Trump administration.
-However in March of 2025, senior Iranian officials conveyed a message that negotiating with the U.S. was crucial to prevent the Islamic Republic's potential collapse.
+Ali Khamenei had previously banned engaging in any dialogues or negotiations with the United States, especially the Trump administration.
+However in March 2025, senior Iranian officials conveyed a message that negotiating with the U.S. was crucial to prevent the Islamic Republic's potential collapse.

 On 8 May 2019, according to article 36 of the JCPOA agreement, Iran was allowed to reply in case of non-compliance by other signatories.
 President Rouhani announced that Iran was acting in reply to "the European countries' failure" and held on to stockpiles of excess uranium and heavy water used in nuclear reactors.
 Rouhani said that Iran gave a 60-day deadline to remaining signatories of the JCPOA to protect it from U.S. sanctions and provide additional economic support.
 Otherwise, at the end of that deadline, Iran would exceed the limits on its stockpile of enriched uranium.
 In September 2019, as a third major step to scale down commitments to the 2015 nuclear accord, after another 60-day deadline, Iran nullified all limits on nuclear research and development.